kludda/docker-mqtt-automation/README.md

 $ docker compose down
 ```

-Uninstall the service if it was installed using the provided script:
+Uninstall the service if it was installed using the provided script.
+You will probably se a few errors "rm: cannot remove...", that is ok.
 ```
 $ sudo sh uninstall-service.sh
 ```